MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-database-retention-policy-command.md

 ---
 # .alter-merge database retention policy

 Change a database's [retention policy](retentionpolicy.md).
 The retention policy controls the mechanism that automatically removes data from tables or materialized views.
-It's used to remove data whose relevance is age-based.
+It is used to remove data whose relevance is age-based.

 ## Syntax